Fierce Turtle

 • 1 x Sunglasses if you wear glasses it's worth considering prescription lenses.
 Also some 'croakies' to keep them on your head!

 • 6 x pairs underwear for training, nothing special.
 For the race I recommend merino wool.
 Icebreaker are good.
 I used 5 x pairs for RTW.
-A pair a week..!
+A pair per week at sea!
 They are quick drying, comfortable, don't 'bunch' when wet (when you get a wet bum on the rail) and they resist odour well.
 Which is good.

 • 6 x pairs of Socks A medium weight ski sock plus normal cotton socks are fine for training.
 Merino wool socks and a pair of Sealskinz are useful for the race.